vipulnaik/working-drafts/eaf/levels-of-donation.md

 Pooling can deliver a multiplier big enough to level up, if the pool is big enough!
 For instance, if you find 9 other like-minded people with similar amounts of money, you can pool and go up one level.

+You could also pool with others who have way more to donate than you do.
+One example would be to marry somebody of wealth; another example would be to become friends with and seek to influence such a person.

 ### Donor lotteries